FAQ’S

 References:

-1. National Centre for Immunisation Research and Surveillance https://www.ncirs.org.au/public/covid-19-vaccines
+1. National Centre for Immunisation Research and Surveillance http://www.ncirs.org.au/public/covid-19-vaccines

-2. Australasian Society of Clinical Immunology and Allergy https://www.allergy.org.au/patients/covid-19
+2. Australasian Society of Clinical Immunology and Allergy http://www.allergy.org.au/patients/covid-19

-3. Australian Government Department of Health https://www.health.gov.au/initiatives-and-programs/covid-19-vaccines
+3. Australian Government Department of Health http://www.health.gov.au/initiatives-and-programs/covid-19-vaccines

-4. World Health Organization https://www.who.int/emergencies/diseases/novel-coronavirus-2019/covid-19-vaccines
+4. World Health Organization http://www.who.int/emergencies/diseases/novel-coronavirus-2019/covid-19-vaccines